AB InBev to retain its name after SABMiller takeover

-BRUSSELS Anheuser-Busch InBev (ABI.BR) said on Wednesday that it would retain its existing name after a planned $100-billion-plus takeover of rival SABMiller SAB.L.
+BRUSSELS Anheuser-Busch InBev said on Wednesday that it would retain its existing name after a planned $100-billion-plus (76.89 billion pounds) takeover of rival SABMiller.

 SABMiller shareholders will vote on Wednesday on whether to accept AB InBev's 45 pound-per-share offer for the world's second-largest brewer, as well as an alternative partly composed of AB InBev shares.